huyingxi/wechaty_selfie/2017-09-17-wechaty-the-bot-selfie.md

 ## Some optimization recommendations
-If you are interested, would like to take this one application for their own and friends around the self-portrait photo recommendations.
-Then you can consider how many points:
+If you are interested what I have done and would like to Develop a similar application.
-* (1) If you want to use insta's selfie picture when training data, it must crawl for a long time, the score is stable.
+* If you want to use pictures from Instagram that have the selfie label as the training data, you should crawl the pictures with earlier release time.
-* (2) can try several different scoring strategies, I think this is the most fun.
+* You may try several different scoring strategies.
-* (3) can build a more complex depth of learning model.
-There should be a model that is more applicable to the scene.
+* You can build a more complex deep learning model.

 ## Finally